-- 337,981 quota units, with a value of 132,917.5 kilograms of TRL, have been allocated to individual Transferable Vessel Holder (TVH) licence holders.
-Subject to PNG's utilisation of its catch entitlements in Australian waters and pending any nominations from PNG National Fisheries Authority for cross-endorsement, the TAC may be further increased.
-AFMA will write to all TRL Fishery licence holders if this happens. - Each TVH licence holder will receive an extract of the Register detailing the number and value of the quota units held by the individual based on this TAC increase. - When all the quota units (including any leased units) held by a TVH licence holder have been caught, the licence holder will no longer be permitted to fish commercially in the TRL Fishery. - It is the responsibility of each TVH licence holder to monitor their catches against the quota units that they hold. - The Fish Receiver System (catch disposal records) will be used to account for TVH licence holders' catches against their quota unit holdings. - If a TRL is tailed, a weight conversion factor of 2.677 will be applied.
-This means that if an individual lands 1 kilogram of tailed TRL, 2.677 kilograms of TRL will be deducted from the individual's uncaught quota amount. - AFMA will provide regular catch reports detailing the total catch by the TVH sector (not individual catches).
+- 337,981 quota units, with a value of 146,949.51 kilograms of TRL, have been allocated to individual Transferable Vessel Holder (TVH) licence holders. - Each TVH licence holder will receive an extract of the Register detailing the number and value of the quota units held by the individual based on this TAC increase. - When all the quota units (including any leased units) held by a TVH licence holder have been caught, the licence holder will no longer be permitted to fish commercially in the TRL Fishery. - It is the responsibility of each TVH licence holder to monitor their catches against the quota units that they hold. - The Fish Receiver System (catch disposal records) will be used to account for TVH licence holders' catches against their quota unit holdings. - If a TRL is tailed, a weight conversion factor of 2.677 will be applied.
+This means that if an individual lands 1 kilogram of tailed TRL, 2.677 kilograms of TRL will be deducted from the individual's uncaught quota amount.

+- AFMA will provide regular catch reports detailing the total catch by the TVH sector (not individual catches).
 These reports will be made available on the PZJA website at www.pzja.gov.au and also sent to TRL Fishery licence holders by email and SMS where licence holders have these details registered with AFMA. - TVH licence holders will also be able to check their quota holdings at any stage throughout the season by registering for GOFish, AFMA's e-licensing system.
 Licence holders can do this by contacting the AFMA Licensing team on 02 6225 5555 or licensing@afma.gov.au.